 (Central Bank of Ireland, Client Asset Requirement 4.5 ) We are required to reconcile with these accounts at least once a month .

 Where it is necessary to hold your investments outside of Ireland we are obliged to inform you of the following;

-Custodian Agreements (Financial Regulator, Client Asset Requirements 6.5)
+Custodian Agreements (Central Bank of Ireland, Client Asset Requirements 6.5)

 Please note that certain investments may not be held directly by us but by one or more third parties (including clearing systems and overseas agents) such as banks.
-We operate these accounts under the Financial Regulator's rules.
+We operate these accounts under the Central Bank of Ireland's rules.